UofT-EcoSystem/rlscope/dockerfiles/README.md

-# IML NOTE: This is taken from TensorFlow
+# RLSCOPE NOTE: This is taken from TensorFlow

 We base our dockerfiles on [TensorFlow's dockerfiles](https://github.com/tensorflow/tensorflow/tree/v1.13.1/tensorflow/tools).
 In particular, TensorFlow has